fenago/git/Lab_2.md

 You can access lab at `<host-ip>:<port>/lab/workspaces/`

 ### Step 1 - Git Status
-As discussed in the previous scenario `git status` allows us to view the changes in the working directory and staging area compared to the repository.
+`git status` allows us to view the changes in the working directory and staging area compared to the repository.

 Given the current repository running `git status` displays that a change has been made in our working directory to a previously committed file, committed.js, but has not yet been moved to the staging area.

 ### Step 2 - Git Diff
 The command `git diff` enables you to compare changes in the working directory against a previously committed version.
 By default the command compares the working directory and the HEAD commit.

 If you wish to compare against an older version then provide the commit hash as a parameter, for example git diff <commit>.
 Comparing against commits will output the changes for all of the files modified.
-If you want to compare the changes to a single file then provide the name as an argument such as git `diff committed.js`.
+If you want to compare the changes to a single file then provide the name as an argument such as `git diff committed.js`.

 **Protip**